cyralinc/terraform-provider-cyral/docs/resources/repository_network_access_policy.md

   Manages the network access policy of a repository.
 Network access policies are also known as the Network Shield https://cyral.com/docs/manage-repositories/network-shield/.
 This feature is supported for the following repository types:
     - sqlserver
     - oracle
+  -> Note If you also use the resource cyral_repository_conf_auth for the same repository, create a depends_on relationship from this resource to the cyral_repository_conf_auth to avoid errors when running terraform destroy.
 ---

 # cyral_repository_network_access_policy (Resource)